sinistersnare/JythonTalk/README.md

        * This backend is Java only, so *non-Java* HTML  LibGDX backend is a pipe dream
        * Scala *might* work, as they seem to have some sort of scala-gwt in the works.

 * Enforces an OO approach.
-Jython translates Python -> Java using a base Java class, so it must be used.

 Future